-Meditations is an exercise for the mind.
+Meditation is an exercise for the mind.
 If done for 15 to 20 minutes daily (or at least the days you work) it can make your workplace or call center a more tolerable place to work.

 Call for an appointment 614-282-3162 & 614-268-2235 Click here for online booking

 Have you ever noticed that “call centers” always seem to have employment openings?
-In fact call centers have 35% to 40% turn over.
+In fact, call centers have 35% to 40% turnover.

-If you have never worked in one of these “centers” you might ask "why"?
-I say it can be one of the most undesirable employment opportunities in western civilization (as someone that has done call center work for most of my adult life).
+If you have never worked in one of these “centers” you might ask "Why"?
+I say it can be one of the most undesirable employment opportunities in Western civilization (as someone that has done call center work for most of my adult life).
 It can be very monotonous and very frustrating at times!

-On the other hand: you have other customers that are patient, reasonable and nice.
-Unfortunately we seem to forget about the “positive” customers.
+On the other hand: you have other customers that are patient, reasonable, and nice.
+Unfortunately, we seem to forget about the “positive” customers.
 I've worked at many “call centers" over the years and “not all call centers are created equally”.
 In one of my past employers: I received an IM because I was “5 seconds” off my goal of AHT (measured matrix of average handle time), and not “5 minutes”.

 What am I supposed to do about that?
 Hang up on customers?
 Sometimes it's the situation and not always the agent's behavior.
 I've had situations where customers called in and spent 20 minutes complaining about ”how poor our service was” and refused to allow me to try to “improve or correct” the situation.
 20 minutes of that customer's time (and mine) was just wasted!